-Sure, friends and family members can listen and offer encouragement, but there’s nothing quite like being able to turn to other diabetics and ask, “What’s it like for you?”
-After all, nobody “gets it” better than someone who is traveling this road beside you.
+Sure, friends and family members can listen and offer encouragement, but there’s nothing quite like being able to turn to other people with diabetes and ask, “What’s it like for you?”
+After all, nobody gets it better than someone who is traveling this road beside you.

 But how do you find these people?
 Your community might not offer diabetes support groups, and even if it does, it can be a challenge to fit one in with work and all the other demands of your busy life.
 Life in today’s world is all about convenience.
 And what’s more convenient than going online for support?

-An online social health network connects you with other people from all walks of life, from all over the US, and even the world, at any time.
-Men, women, young, not so young, type 1, type 2, newly-diagnosed, and diabetes veterans.
-You’re certain to find other diabetics to share experiences with and learn from.
+An online social health network connects you with other people from all walks of life, from all over the United States, and even the world, at any time.
+Men, women, young, not so young, type 1, type 2, newly diagnosed, and diabetes veterans.
+You’re certain to find other people with diabetes to share experiences with and learn from.
 Support is power!

 The Internet is always open, so you can connect with your support network 24/7.
 From your computer, your tablet, or your smartphone.
 Support is there when you need it, wherever you need it, and it’s free!